Mark-Cooper-Janssen-Vooles/backend-webdev-guide/readme.md

 - A `/healthcheck` endpoint must be exposed
 - Client requests should be rate limited using HTTP Status Code 429 with headers
 - Inbound and outbound requests should be logged

 ---

+## .NET Rest API (thorough example)
+When building out an API you:
+1. firstly need to understand the domain and create the domain models.
+This involves thinking thoroughly about the database schema and tables.
+2. From here install entity framework core, set up a local connection to DB, connect it, and seed the DB. r
+3. Create the required CRUD controllers to modify the DB Tables.
+4. Add in validations to the controllers for data sanitisation.
+5. Add authorisation / authentication.

+Code example found here: https://github.com/Mark-Cooper-Janssen-Vooles/dotnet-web-api

+---
 ## SOLID Design Principles